 Hi.
 I’m Chris.

 Over the years my creative efforts have expanded in a variety of directions.
-Most notably, I host and produce a weekly podcast called “Just Talking” that features the stories and experiences of a different guest each week.
-The goal is a casual yet informative conversation that anyone can approach.
-The podcast lives at justtalkingpodcast.com, but I share those episodes here every Wednesday in case you don’t want another blog to follow.
+Including, a weekly podcast that I host and produce called “Just Talking” that features the stories and experiences of a different guest each week.
+The goal is a casual yet informative conversation that anyone can approach which you can find at justtalkingpodcast.com.

 There will also be posts and tidbits from my other social media outlets.
 You can find them all here, if you’re really that curious.
 I do what I can to keep those audiences segmented unless there’s something major that merits cross-posting.

-I’m still trying to find and define my voice as a patient advocate, both through this blog and in person at conferences like Stanford’s Medicine X. I’m not an authority on any one particular matter, but when I have strong feelings about a particular topic or advocacy effort, you’ll certainly know it.
+Over the years I’ve developed my perspective and voice as a patient advocate, both through this blog and in person at conferences like Stanford’s Medicine X. I’m not an authority on any one particular matter, but when I have strong feelings about a particular topic or advocacy effort, you’ll certainly know it.

 At the end of the day, I believe in storytelling.
 I believe that the stories we, the diabetes community, share strengthen our community and improve our capacity for greatness by an exponential margin.
 I believe that every story is worth telling, no matter how ordinary it appears to be on the surface.
 I believe all of “this” is best served to help remind others that they aren’t alone with their diabetes, their cancer, their rheumatoid arthritis, or whatever else you may be dealing with.
 I believe that every patient community has something to teach, and something to learn.

-Right now I have a lot to learn, and if I’m lucky a few things I can help teach in the process.
+I still have a lot to learn, and if I’m lucky a few things I can help teach in the process.

-This is a personal blog.
-The views expressed here are mine alone and do not necessarily reflect the views of my employer.
+This is a personal blog – funded wholly by me, myself, and I. The views expressed here are mine alone and do not necessarily reflect the views of my employer.

-If you have any questions regarding details or treatment of Diabetes or any other medical condition, talk to a professional.
+Further, I am not a doctor.
+If you have any questions regarding details or treatment of diabetes or any other medical condition, please talk to a professional.

-And if you came here looking for actual consequences or symptoms of hypoglycemia, 1.
-I apologize for capitalizing on a little Search Engine Optimization and B. I’ll refer you to the American Diabetes Association on that one.
+If you’re reading this, I’m going to assume you personally know me, you are living with diabetes, or someone you love has diabetes.
+If you came here looking for actual consequences or symptoms of hypoglycemia, 1.
+I apologize for capitalizing on a little Search Engine Optimization and B. I’ll refer you to the JDRF for a proper explanation.